Balestier

 travel pass and information about local football.
 I needed no second invitation

-to keep to a strict budget and live like a local, I’d eaten chicken and rice at
+to go out and explore.
+Determined to keep to a strict budget and live like a local, I’d eaten chicken and rice at a small café at Aljunied station.

-changes, whci took some getting used to; as did standing on the left of the
+Getting to Toa Payoh necessitated a couple of changes, which took some getting used to, as did standing on the left of the

-I arrived, and was soon out in the searing heat.
-Fortunately the stadium didn’t
+escalator rather than the right, as in London.
+Eventually, I arrived and was soon out in the searing heat.
+Fortunately, the stadium didn’t

 seem too far away according to my pre-printed map.
-Indeed, I thought it was

 closer than I thought, only to find out the first towering stand and

-floodlights belonged to adjoining swimming complex.
+floodlights belonged to an adjoining swimming complex.
+The

 Toa Payoh Stadium was just a little further.
-The gates were open and locals
+The gates were open, and locals

 were using the athletics track around the pitch as well as a pleasant path